isomeric/formal/README.md

 ## Choosing a collection

-By default Warmongo will use the pluralized version of the model's name.
+By default Formal will use the pluralized version of the model's name.
 If you want to use something else, put it in the JSON-schema:

     {